Most Commonly Asked Questions

 Q: How can I be notified when blasting is going to occur?

 A: Rawson Materials will post on their Facebook page up to a week before a blast is set to occur.
-The day of a blast the Facebook page will be updated and the Town Manager and Westerly Police Department will be notified of the time of the blast.
-Rawson also keeps a call list and provides notice of each blast up to 2 hours beforehand; if you would like to be added to Rawson’s call list please contact us at 860-481-7158.
+The day of a blast, the Facebook page will be updated and the Town Manager and Police Department (Westerly, RI or Putnam, CT - depending on the Blast location) will be notified of the time of the blast.
+Rawson also keeps a call list and provides notice of each blast up to 2 hours beforehand; if you would like to be added to Rawson’s call list please contact us at 860-481-7157.

 Q: Why do I feel the blast?